Airbyte-Solutions-Team/terraform-airbyte-exporter/README.md

 ### Getting an Airbyte Access Token

-To use this tool, you'll need an Airbyte access token:
+To use this tool, you'll need an Airbyte client ID and secret:

 1. Log into your Airbyte account
 2. Go to Settings → Account → Applications
 3. Create a new application
-4. Copy the generated access token

 See the [Airbyte API documentation](https://docs.airbyte.com/using-airbyte/configuring-api-access) for more details.